Cosmian/kms/documentation/docs/pki/smime.md

 Make sure the email address in the certificate Common Name matches the email address you are using in your email client.

-To be used for S/MIME, the user certificates needs to have certain extensions which are set in a file containing a `[ v3_ca ]` section.
+To be used for S/MIME, the user certificate needs to have certain extensions which are set in a file containing a `[ v3_ca ]` section.

 Say we want to create an S/MIME certificate for user john.doe@acme.com, signed by the intermediate